Mission: Cross: Plot

 Police detective Mi-seon goes on regular drug busts with her police squad.
 Her househusband, Kang-moo, meets up with an ex-colleague of his, Hee-joo, about a missing colleague, Jung-san.
 A couple of police detectives witness their meeting, and mention to their boss that Kang-moo is having an affair.
 Mi-seon overhears them speak, and later also sees some photos of Kang-moo with Hee-joo.

 In a flashback in Russia 6 years ago, it is revealed that South Korean defense personnel, including Kang-moo, attempt to prevent a ship from sailing because they think it's working with North Korea, but are shocked to discover that it is actually working with South Korea.
 Kang-moo is captured and tortured for a passcode, which he gives away to save his colleague, and is asked to leave the force.

 In the present day, Mi-seon follows her husband sees him with Hee-joo in a hotel room.
-She takes out a taser to stun them, but her boss pleads with her to take a look at the full picture before using violence.
+She takes out a taser to stun them, but her colleague pleads with her to take a look at the full picture before using violence.
 Mi-seon lifts fingerprints off a car that Hee-joo touched and determines her identity.
 She also places a location finder on her husband's phone to know his whereabouts.
 She learns from another police officer about the emblem of a traitorous South Korean army unit that looks like an "H".